kenahoo/docs.influxdata.com/content/enterprise/v1.2/guides/rebalance.md

 If you added a data node to expand the disk size of the cluster or increase write throughput, follow the steps in
 [Rebalance Procedure 1](#rebalance-procedure-1-rebalance-a-cluster-to-create-space).
-If you added a data node to increase data availability for queries, follow the steps in
+If you added a data node to increase data availability for queries and query throughput, follow the steps in
 [Rebalance Procedure 2](#rebalance-procedure-2-rebalance-a-cluster-to-increase-availability).

 ### Requirements